 Additionally, put a lot of thought and time into planning the first 15 seconds for your video.
 You want to grab people’s interest right away.
 Typically, viewers will decide if they will stay or leave a video in 15 seconds.
 This first portion of the video is critical.
 In the beginning, summarize what your video will be about and use visuals to engage and interest the viewer.
 One useful trick is to start with an attention-grabbing opening line like “I almost ended my career today.”
 It will make viewers want to learn more about the situation you encountered today and hear the rest of the story to get the answer.

 Now that you’ve started planning what kind of content you want to make on your YouTube channel, it’s time to start looking at what equipment you will need to accomplish the goals you’ve set.
 The kind of equipment you will need will depend on the type of content you want to make.
 A travel vlog will require a different camera, microphone, and lighting setup than a gameplay video.
 Let’s go over some of the essential categories of equipment you will need.

 So, the first piece of equipment you should be looking at is a camera.
 If you’re just starting out, a camcorder or webcam should be enough.
 They won’t offer the best quality, but it’s enough to get your stream up and running.
-DLRS and Mirrorless cameras are good investments when you want to start investing more into your channel.
+DLRS and mirrorless cameras are good investments when you want to start investing more in your channel.
 These are the kinds of cameras that big YouTube channels use and are the standard for the platform.
 Now, if you’re traveling a lot and vlogging on the go, your phone or an action camera can work.
-DSLRs and Mirrorless cameras can be used when traveling, but they will require more equipment, like a gimbal, tripod, and travel case for it and its lenses.
+DSLRs and mirrorless cameras can be used when traveling, but they will require more equipment, like a gimbal, tripod and travel case for it and its lenses.